dynamsoft-docs/barcode-reader-docs/parameters/scenario-settings/image-preprocessing.md

 - `IPM_MORPHOLOGY`

 This mode improves the binarization process by eliminating noise and filling holes through corrosion and expansion operations.
-It is suitable for whe the barcode area is polluted or destroyed.
+It is suitable for the barcode area is polluted or destroyed.
 The following sample image demonstrates the effect.

 ![Before Morphology][9]![After Morphology][10]